vim/vim/runtime/syntax/testdir/README.txt

 TODO: run test for one specific filetype

-TODO: testing with various option values
 TODO: test syncing by jumping around